ap-ch/social-downloader/README.md

 - Your chats
 - A chat given its ID
 - All messages or N messages of a chat given its ID
-- More to be added
+- Search public chats (groups, channels...)

 Moreover, the user can change the `telegram_login` preferences to switch the Telegram account they are using by setting a different phone number or bot token.
 Each Telegram account has a different cache directory so conflicts won't occur.